 MBFC Softball — Lasting Champions

 I stopped at 15 when writing the volunteer fire company’s Centennial Journal in 2005.
 The guys continued to rule the base-paths, and today, it must be about 25 titles.
 Athletic, smart and driven, the “Beach Boys” don’t like losing.
 Turns out they don’t do it much.
+Their long history of success — playing in different leagues — includes many undefeated seasons.

-Since joining the Shore Firemen’s Sunday Morning Slow-Pitch Softball League in 1990, the team has always been around when the league playoffs start.
+Since joining the firemen’s league, the team has always been around when the league playoffs start.
 John Schulz, Jr., a two-time MBFC chief and serious competitor, started managing the team in 1985.
 His sons Matt and Andy — good firemen and good athletes — carry on the competitive spirit.
 Monmouth Beach fireman Chris Marsh is currently the softball league president.
 His son, Matt Marsh, manages the team and is VP of the league.
 Another son, Josh Marsh, is also a solid fireman-ballplayer (they are part of four Marsh generations to serve in the MBFC).

 “Winning takes talent, repeating takes character.”